dadi/publish/docs/components/DocumentEditToolbar.md

 ### `peers`

-The document currently being edited.
+An array of peers currently editing the document.

 - type: `object`